elatov/elatov.github.io/_posts/2013-12-23-installing-splunk-freebsd.md

 #### Configure a Reverse Proxy for Splunk Free Version

 Now that there is no authentication and I wanted to check the splunk web portal externally, I decided to setup a reverse proxy for splunk.
-The process is described in the &#8220;<a href="http://wiki.splunk.com/Community:SplunkBehindAProxy" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','']);">Placing Splunk behind a Web proxy</a>&#8221; page from the splunk community.
+The process is described in the "<a href="http://wiki.splunk.com/Community:SplunkBehindAProxy" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','']);">Placing Splunk behind a Web proxy</a>" page from the splunk community.
 I already had an *apache* server running on my Debian box, so I decided to utilize that server as a reverse proxy.
-First let&#8217;s install the **mod-proxy** module for **apache**:
+First let's install the **mod-proxy** module for **apache**:

     $ sudo apt-get install libapache2-mod-proxy-html